Recent Things I've made

 Miniature model making: Imperial Star Destroyer

-For this model, I have only pictures of the final result.
-It has three 3mm blue LEDs (for the engines) and one while LED powering the fibers.
+I only have pictures of the final result for this one.
+It has three 3mm blue LEDs for the engines and one white LED powering the fibers.

 Miniature model making: USS Enterprise (NCC-1701-A)